Our role as a healthcare market research and insights agency is:

 - from sourcing or collecting the right data from the right people by choosing the most appropriate sampling and methodology or data sources

-These include a wide variety of qual and quant methodologies dealing with topics such as:
+This includes a wide variety of methodologies dealing with topics such as:

 - Reimbursement and new product launch issues – collecting real world data for PBAC submissions, examining advocacy potential amongst key prescribers and influencers (including nurses, patient organisations and patients), understanding the market landscape for new products as well as helping to predict sales

-- Loss of exclusivity situations – from gauging pharmacists’ attitudes to different price points through to exploring different distribution models
+- Loss of exclusivity situations – from gauging pharmacists’ attitudes to different price points through to exclusive distribution models

 - The impact on corporate branding and customer advocacy (Net Promoter Score) in the med tech space of the sales force and customer service teams